3 Projects

 3.1.1 README

-file should always be included and stores plenty of information about the project.
-Installation instructions, TODOs, description or purpose of the project, authors, news, known bugs or limitations, instructions for contributing, link to license, etc.
+A README.md file should always be included and stores plenty of information about the project.
+For example:

 For example, the SocCaribou README: